pyinat/pyinaturalist/docs/user_guide.md

 :::

 ## Imports
-All of the main features can be imported from the top-level `pyinaturalist` namespace:
+You can import all public functions and classes from the top-level `pyinaturalist` package:
 ```
 >>> from pyinaturalist import Taxon, get_observations, pprint  # etc.
 ```

-Or to just import everything (convenient for scripts and notebooks, but less so for applications):
+Or you can just import everything:
 ```
 >>> from pyinaturalist import *
 ```